-- 2-105 (1) The annual practising fee and insurance fee are payable in respect of each calendar year. - (2) The date for payment of the annual practising fee and first insurance fee instalment is November 30 of the year preceding the year for which they are payable.
+- 2-105 (1) The annual practising fee and indemnity fee are payable in respect of each calendar year. - (2) The date for payment of the first instalment of each of the annual practising fee and the indemnity fee is November 30 of the year preceding the year for which they are payable. - (3) The date for payment of the second instalment of each of the annual practising fee and the indemnity fee is May 31 of the year for which they are payable.